lisphp/lisphp/README.md

 Standalone command line interface
 ---------------------------------

-There is `lis.php`, a standalone command line interface.
+There is `bin/lisphp`, a standalone command line interface.
 It can take one parameter, the filename of the Lisphp program to be executed.

-    $ php lis.php program.lisphp
+    $ bin/lisphp program.lisphp

 You can run the program in sandbox with the option `-s`.

-    $ php lis.php -s program.lisphp
+    $ bin/lisphp -s program.lisphp

 REPL
 ----

-If there is no filename in arguments to `lis.php`, it enters REPL mode.
+If there is no filename in arguments to `bin/lisphp`, it enters REPL mode.

-    $ php lis.php
+    $ bin/lisphp
     >>> (form to evaluate)

 Similarly you can specify `-s` to enter REPL mode in sandbox.

-    $ php lis.php -s
+    $ bin/lisphp -s

  - `>>>` is a prompt.
  - `==>` is a returned value of evaluation.